aubreyhayes47/LibreAssistant/README.md

 # 📜 LibreAssistant

-An open-source, privacy-first AI assistant platform built with Tauri, Svelte, Rust, and Python.
-Designed for **local-first AI**, **web automation**, and **customizable Flavors** that serve real communities—especially those most overlooked.
+An open-source, privacy-first browser replacement powered by Tauri, Svelte, Rust, and Python.
+LibreAssistant fetches and summarizes web content for you so you rarely need to open cluttered pages yourself.
+It is designed for **local-first AI**, **web automation**, and **customizable Flavors** that serve real communities—especially those most overlooked.

 ---

 ## ✝️ Mission

-LibreAssistant is more than a single app—it's a **flexible, modular platform** for building secure, local-first AI tools that *respect privacy* and *empower service*.
+LibreAssistant is your private, local-first AI gateway to the internet—an assistant that reads the web for you, summarizes what matters, and protects your privacy.

-Our goal is to support **families, churches, schools, clinics, nonprofits, and small businesses**—especially in low-resource or disconnected environments.
+Our focus is helping individuals and small organizations reclaim the web without sacrificing privacy or control.

 > *“Serve the least, the last, and the lost—locally and globally.”*